grant-olson/fpga9685/README.md

     * `INVRT` - invert PWM output.
     * `OUTDRV` - Open Drain or Not on LEDs.
     * `OUTNE` - When output disabled, do we send 1, 0, or high-impedance?
+    * `EXTCLK` - use external clock instead of internal.
+Once set can't be unset barring a hardware or software reset.
 * `RESET` i2c address.
 Write data byte `0x06` to i2c address `0x00` for
     software reset.